Routing architecture — messaging vs CRM, and the four-hour latency cap.

 Routing rules layer per-account-tier prioritization on top of per-category rules.
 The empirical structure that produces the best first-touch latencies under bounded triage capacity:

-When the CRM-of-record already has an assigned account owner, the messaging-tool routing rule overrides the channel default and routes the reply directly to that AE's direct message.
-The shared channel does not see the reply at all.
-This pattern preserves relationship continuity, prevents the SDR pool from drafting responses on accounts where the AE has existing context, and eliminates the most common source of cross-team friction.
+When the CRM already has an assigned account owner, override the channel default and route the reply directly to that AE's DM.
+The shared channel doesn't see it.
+This preserves relationship continuity, prevents the SDR pool from drafting on accounts where the AE has context, and kills the most common source of cross-team friction.

-The implementation is a lookup in the CRM on every inbound reply: if the contact's account has an assigned owner, route to the owner's DM with the standard category and urgency tags; if the account is unowned or in the SDR-managed pre-sales pool, route to the shared channel under the per-tier rules.
+Implementation: lookup in the CRM on every inbound reply.
+Account has an owner → route to the owner's DM with the standard tags.
+Account is unowned or in the SDR pre-sales pool → route to the shared channel under per-tier rules.
 The lookup happens in the middleware.

-An auto-responder is not a reply for triage purposes — it carries no signal about prospect intent — but it carries operationally useful information: a return date.
-The OOO-aware routing pattern parses the return date from the auto-responder body, schedules a re-send of the original message for one to two business days after the return date, and logs both the auto-responder and the scheduled re-send in the CRM timeline.
+An auto-responder carries no intent signal but it carries something useful: a return date.
+Parse it from the body, schedule a re-send of the original message for one to two business days after the return, and log both the OOO and the scheduled re-send in the CRM.

-The parse is straightforward — "until [date]", "returning [date]", "back on [date]" covers roughly 80 to 85% of business auto-responders in English-language B2B contexts — and executing the re-send recovers 15 to 25% of contacts who would otherwise drop out at the auto-responder boundary.
-The operator who skips OOO-aware re-send is, at typical reply volumes, losing one to three meetings per hundred sequences to this failure alone.
+The parse is straightforward — “until [date]”, “returning [date]”, “back on [date]” covers roughly 80-85% of English-language B2B auto-responders — and the re-send recovers 15-25% of contacts who'd otherwise drop out at the OOO boundary.
+Skip it and you're losing one to three meetings per hundred sequences to this failure alone.

 Rate-limiting on routing